arslanmusaddiq/1DT308-Introductory-Project/labs/3_input.md

-# Blink External LED's
+# Lab 3 - external

 In this assignment we are going to work with user-input through a button circuit and also introduce a new form of output (sound).

  * Work with input
  * Work with sound
- * Work with a temperature sensor
+ * Work with temperature sensors

 ## Rules